share your story and have your voice heard

 Many find it hard to imagine that a story like The Fruit of Our Womb can happen in a civilized first-world country like the US.
 But situations like this occur every day, with staggering frequency.
 Statistics demonstrate the extent to which child abuse, sex trafficking, and even incest are all too common.
 But statistics are faceless; they don’t tell you the whole story.
 They point at problems but do little to prevent, understand, or resolve them.
 They do not help victims heal.

-The Fruit of Our Womb looks at many of the vulnerabilities women face in daily life.
-From Christina, the 13-year old navigating homelessness and sexuality, to Lynn, the 48 year old left infertile from ovarian cancer, craving motherhood, this is a story of not just one, but of countless women whose experience remains their own and society’s “shameful” secret.
+The Fruit of Our Womb is a cautionary take of motherhood.
+It tells a story of not just one, but of countless children and youth whose experience remains their own and society’s “shameful” secret.

-This is a safe forum for women to share their stories, to have their voices heard.
+This is a safe forum for ALL who have experienced sexual abuse and injustice of any shade to tell their stories, to have their voices heard.

-It is important to keep this conversation active.
-This page invites all self-identifying women to share their experiences – anonymously if they choose so .
+We invite you to share your experiences – or the experiences of the close ones — anonymously if you choose so .
 No comment is too small, no story is too long.
 We want this page to be valuable to all -contributors and readers- in the hope that support and solace can be provided in the act of sharing. #OurWombOurStory